ijoshsmith/swift-deep-linking/README.md

 Similarly, a deep link can declare what query string parameters must/can appear in a matching URL.
 A query string parameter can be required or optional.
 If a required parameter is not found in a URL, then that URL cannot be used to create the template's associated deep link type.
 A query parameter can be of type `int`, `double`, `bool`, or `string`.

 # Deep link recognition
 The job of detecting which kind of deep link a URL matches is handled by `DeepLinkRecognizer`.
-Here is an example of how the `DisplayMessageDeepLink` from the previous section is detected and created.
+Here is how  `DisplayMessageDeepLink` from the previous section can be detected and created.
 ```swift
 func test_display_message_deep_link() {
     // A deep link recognizer that knows about the custom deep link type.